NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 <b>AstroPiQuake data can be saved in a database table</b>

-For teaching purposes, this simple example shows how to load data from a csv file.
-In the real-world, data will be curated.
-You will only load the data you need.
-Data will load when sensor readings are taken.
+To get started, these instructions explain how to load data from a csv file.
+You can also load data when sensor readings are taken.

 Use a database named, ai_lab_data.
 If you have not created this database, then create it.